Reform of the reception conditions directive

 In his 2017 State of the Union Letter of Intent the Commission president Juncker called upon the EP and the Council to adopt the proposal on the reception conditions by the end of 2018.
 Along the same lines, the Commission in its Communication of December 2017 invited the EU Leaders to agree on reaching the political agreement between the EP and the Council on the Reception conditions directive by May 2018.

 In the Parliament, the proposal has been assigned to the Civil Liberties, Justice and Home Affairs Committee (LIBE).
+The rapporteur Sophia in’t Veld presented her draft report on 18 January 2017.
+The LIBE Committee adopted the draft report on 25 April 2017.

-The report adopted by the LIBE Committee disagrees with the punitive approach proposed by the Commission towards applicants who try and move illegally to another Member State.
+The report adopted by LIBE Committee disagrees with the punitive approach proposed by the Commission towards applicants who try and move illegally to another Member State.
 Instead it proposes to strengthen measures needed to de-incentivise asylum applicants from leaving the Member State responsible.

 According to the report, asylum-seekers should be able to work in the EU no later than two months after applying for asylum, instead of the current nine months.
 However, Member States may still fill a vacancy through preferential access by their nationals, other EU citizens or by third-country nationals lawfully residing in the country.